replicatedhq/help-center/content/api/yaml.md

 #### Examples:

-*Incorrect*: host path is not absolue
+*Incorrect*: host path is not absolute

 ```yaml
 ---